 Risk score construction: A simplified risk score was constructed based on the hierarchy of the regression coefficients in the final model (each coefficient was divided by the smallest coefficient and rounded to the nearest integer).
 The score’s predictive performance (AUC) was assessed and compared with that of the original model.
 Risk of thrombocytopenia corresponding to each score was calculated and grouped into four categories: “low” (<5%), “moderate” (5%–25%), “high” (25%–75%) and “very high” (>75%).

-3. Sensitivity analysis

-3.1 Handling missing data:

-In case of missing completely at random (MCAR), complete case analysis was applied.
-To explore the assumption of MCAR, we performed Little’s MCAR test based on all continuous quantitative variables.

 3.2.
 Choosing covariates for multivariate analysis

 Covariates with P < 0.1 in univariate analysis were included in the multivariate analysis, and the final independent predictors identified using backward elimination procedures.